Skip to content

 "No backroom deals, no patronage."
 The woman appointed to protect a child's relationship with her father had made her promises in writing.
 The promises were on the poster.
 They were not in the visits.

 Judge Gordon-Oliver had suggested Farquharson by name at the September 11 hearing.
 Jennifer Jackman, the Attorney for the Child, had agreed immediately.
-The appointment happened in minutes — Farquharson was called, was available, and was ready to begin.
+The appointment happened in minutes.
+Farquharson was called, was available, and was ready to begin.
 The system had a name on the tip of its tongue, and the name was Delia.
+At the same hearing, the court ordered a substance abuse evaluation of the father — the man who had been drugged — and assigned it to Raymond Griffin, a credentialed counselor from White Plains whose name appeared on the court’s roster of available evaluators the way Farquharson’s had: immediately, without question, as if the roster had been waiting for the call.

+The court was now paying this woman, Columbia-educated, trauma specialist, foster care director, elected official, integrity-promising mayoral candidate, two hundred and fifty dollars per hour to supervise a father’s contact with his daughter.
 Typical court-appointed supervisors in Westchester County charged approximately seventy-five dollars per hour.
-Farquharson was ordered at two hundred and fifty dollars per hour.
 Steve was expected to pay.
 Three visits per week, two hours each: the minimum cost of supervised contact with his own daughter was fifteen hundred dollars per week.
 Six thousand per month.
 The arithmetic of access, charged to the person being denied it.

 Steve arrived at the first supervised visit expecting the court order to be followed.